neuhausergenny/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and wasted time.
 It's often better to write simple, straightforward code first and optimize only when profiling indicates a specific bottleneck.

+# 2023-12-17
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
+It means that trying to optimize code before it's necessary can often lead to more complexity, bugs, and maintenance issues down the line.
+It's better to write clear, simple code first, and only optimize when profiling shows that specific parts of the code are causing performance problems.